raistefintel/intelpython.github.io/docs/source/getting_started.md

-# Get Started With Intel® Distribution for Python\*
+# Get Started with the Intel® Distribution for Python\*
-Intel® Distribution for Python\* is a cluster of packages including Numba, NumPy and more.
+The Intel® Distribution for Python\* is a cluster of packages including Numba, NumPy, and more.
 All these packages are optimized via Intel® oneAPI Math Kernel Library (oneMKL) and Intel® oneAPI Data Analytics Library (oneDAL) to make Python\* application more efficient.

 ## Supported Installation Options

 ### Install via Intel® AI Analytics Toolkit
-Intel® AI Analytics Toolkit includes Intel Distribution for Python.
+The Intel® AI Analytics Toolkit includes the Intel Distribution for Python.
 So the Intel Distribution for Python is ready for use once the Intel AI Analytics Toolkit installation is finished and the environment activation is run.

 #### Environment Setup
-1. Install Intel AI Analytics Toolkit.
-To download Intel Distribution for Python* from the Intel AI Analytics Toolkit, visit [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/ai-analytics-toolkit-download.html) and choose the installation method of your choice.
+1. **Install the Intel AI Analytics Toolkit.** <br>
+To download the Intel Distribution for Python* from the Intel AI Analytics Toolkit, visit [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/ai-analytics-toolkit-download.html) and choose the installation method of your choice.
 Find detailed information about the toolkit [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/ai-analytics-toolkit.html#gs.48ofa2).
-2. Set up Intel AI Analytics Toolkit environment. <br>
+2. **Set up Intel the AI Analytics Toolkit environment.** <br>
 Source the setvars script located in the root of your oneAPI installation.
 * Linux\*:
   - Sudo: